Your strike will inflict more pains on Nigerians, FG tells labour

 “This alone will produce 250,000 jobs and impact up to 25 million beneficiaries through the installation, thus ensuring that more Nigerians will have access to electricity via a reliable and sustainable solar system,” he said.

-Reacting to the complaints on timing of the two adjustments, Mohammed said government is not insensitive to the plight of the citizens.
+Reacting to the complaints on the timing of the two adjustments, Mohammed said the government is not insensitive to the plight of the citizens.

 He explained that the adjustments were just a mere coincidence.